leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 ## `manipulate`

-With `manipulate`, one can edit an ILIAS object's LOM by deleting elements, changing their value or adding new ones.
+With `manipulate`, one can edit an ILIAS object's LOM by deleting elements, changing their value or adding new elements.

-When calling `manipulate`, an object needs to be identified by a triple of IDs as explained [here](identifying_objects.md).
-A `Manipulator` object is returned.
+When calling `manipulate`, the object in question needs to be identified by a triple of IDs as explained [here](identifying_objects.md).
+A `Manipulator` is returned.

-The `Manipulator` offers a few `prepare` methods, with which changes one wants to make to the metadata can be collected.
+The `Manipulator` offers a few `prepare` methods, with which the changes one wants to make to the metadata can be collected.
 Upon calling `execute`, all changes registered to the `Manipulator` are carried out simultaneously.